-Pet owners can now track their pet’s physical activity, location, and health metrics with pet wearables, Fitbit-style monitoring devices.
+With new pet tech products, pet owners can now track their pet’s physical activity, location, and health metrics.
 Internet-connected video cameras and treat dispensers have been upgraded to allow pet owners to engage with their pets via Skype-like connections and dispense food while away from home.
 The goal of these smart devices is to eliminate stress for busy pet owners and to better care for the needs of dogs and cats.

 Packaged Facts also expects to see veterinary services move toward digital, alongside the advancement of Internet-based solutions and applications designed to assist veterinary professionals.

 This article highlights just a few of top pet industry trends for 2018.
 For a complete understanding of the market — including pet industry statistics, pet industry growth, pet industry market size, and trending pet products — be sure to read the full pet industry report by Packaged Facts.

 This report evaluates current trends and future directions for marketing and retailing, along with consumer patterns across the full spectrum of the market, including veterinary services, pet food, non-food pet supplies, and non-medical pet services (grooming, boarding, and training).